CaixdLab/CL4CaPro/README.md

 <ul style="list-style-type:disc">
   <li>Load TCGA data</li>
   <li>Train a CL model by calling the script Auto_Train_GPU.py, which in turn calls main_CLCP.py for training the CL model and GenerateFeatures.py for extracting features from the CL model. </li>
-  <li>Train and test a XGBoost classifier by calling Classifier_method.py or a Cox model by calling Cox_methods.py</li>
+  <li>Train and test a XGBoost classifier by calling Classifier_method.py or a Cox model by calling GenerateFeatures.py</li>
 </ul>
+Of note, the Python XGBoost module needs to be installed, which should have been done if the instllation script is run successfully.
+As described in the paper, the following three Cox models are trained: Cox-EN, Cox-XGB, and Cox-nnet, when GenerateFeatures.py is called.

 ### Use the trained models